forestdb/forestdb.org/models/PLU-2019-projects.md

 When brainstorming for this project; we quickly turned to the Kiki/Bouba effect as a phenomenon to model inside of RSA because we knew it offered a very specific experimental design and dataset that we thought would be easy to work with.

-Although the model has a lot of information to work with; much of which fit smoothly into the RSA framework; some aspects of the model were difficult to capture and required thinking outside of the box!
+Although the model has a lot of information to work with; much of which fits smoothly into the RSA framework; some aspects of the model were difficult to capture and required thinking outside of the box!

 So now for the code: